 On the other hand, ECs are a lot more expensive but can fetch you a good price once they become privatised into a condo.
 You’ll also get to enjoy the prestige that comes with the hefty price tag, and access to the range of facilities that a normal private condo would offer.
 However, they also have a long completion time and a five-year MOP before you can rent it out, coupled with the extra five years before it is privatised.

-For those who merely want passive income, you can consider a resale flat as it is the only option that does not have any MOP.
+On the other hand, a resale flat provides an immediate rental income as it is the only option that does not have any MOP.
 You can rent a room or the entire unit out immediately, which will give you a steady flow of income as long as you have a tenant living in your space.

 All in all, it depends on your financial situation and your intention of investing in real estate.
 Once you figure out your financial goals, you can make an informed decision on deciding which type of housing would suit your needs and circumstances the best.